harttle/liquidjs/docs/source/tutorials/plugins.md

 ## Plugin List

-Since this library excludes certain features that are available on the Shopify platform but not on the [Shopify/liquid](https://github.com/Shopify/liquid/) repo, see <https://github.com/harttle/liquidjs#differences-and-limitations>.
+Since this library excludes certain features that are available on the Shopify platform but not on the [Shopify/liquid](https://github.com/Shopify/liquid/) repo, see [Differences with Shopify/liquid][differences].

 Here's a list of plugins that backfill those features.
 Feel free to add yours, this file is publicly editable.